arturlr/minecraft-server-dashboard/docs/deployment_guide.md

 Built Template   : .aws-sam/build/template.yaml
 ```

 To deploy the solution you execute the command below.
-It will guide you
+It will guide you by asking deployment information.

 ```bash
 sam deploy --guided